CompuTec/computec-docs/docs/processforce/administrator-guide/sap-business-one/pf-references-in-sap.md

 # CompuTec ProcessForce References on SAP Business One Documents

-This page serves as a **reference** guide to understand how CompuTec ProcessForce integrates with standard SAP Business One documents.
+This page describes the **CompuTec ProcessForce** fields added to standard **SAP Business One** documents.

-Each section below lists the fields populated by CompuTec ProcessForce in the respective documents, covering both **header** and **child** (line-level) details.
-These fields support traceability, automation, and audit requirements in manufacturing scenarios.

----
+Use this reference to identify the header- and line-level fields populated by **CompuTec ProcessForce** for manufacturing, traceability, reporting, and integration purposes.

 ## Receipt from Production